 Activity 9 - Nursing Management of the Infusion Patient

 Activity 10 - Insurance Preauthorization and Funding for Medications

-Flexible learning options: Choose from adult, pediatric, and combined tracks and 19 individual modules.
-See details and register >
+Flexible learning options: Choose from the adult, pediatric, and combined tracks or 19 individual activities.
+See Advanced Rheumatology Course details and register.

 Nurse Practitioner and Physician Assistant Rheumatology Curriculum Outline

 This curriculum outline is designed to meet the educational training needs of new NP/PA graduates and experienced NP/PAs transitioning to a career in rheumatology.